KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

   Last but not least a domain is required.
 We use the GL-Lines library to draw the box on screen.
 The domains transform properties (e.g. scale, rotation and translation) is then connected to the compute shader and updated every time the user adjusts the transform.
 Therefore enabling the simulation to react in real-time to changes to the domain.

-  In order to actually SEE our particles doing something a shader is required, which is applied to the object holding the particle-system component.
+  In order to actually SEE our particles doing something a shader and a material is required, which is applied to the object holding the particle-system component.
+I will skip the details for now, but we basically take the particle buffer and during each render step in the <b>OnRender()</b>-method the <i>Graphics</i>-class is used to render all the particles as sprites at their corresponding locations.

-  <b>On-Render Function, Graphics.DrawInstancedProcedural